Alii2121/Jenkins/README.md

 ----------

-### create declarative in jenkins GUI pipeline for your own repo to do "ls"
+## 5- Create declarative in jenkins GUI pipeline for your own repo to do "ls"

 - I used 2 ways to do pass Credentials
 1- Passed credentials ID to the script this ID is found in ***var/jenkins_home/credentials.xml***